Stephen Lee (TV presenter): GMTV

 in 2008, Lee moved to the national breakfast magazine programme GMTV as a news reporter.
 Notable assignments included red carpet interviews in London's West End.
 Lee announced he planned to emigrate to Australia in the spring of 2009.

 Australian media

 In June 2009, Lee joined Network 10 as Program Editor for Ten Morning News a national news program broadcast across Australia, presented by Ron Wilson.
 In April 2012, Lee became the Australia and New Zealand TV Bureau Chief for Reuters.
-Lee joined SBS News in May 2013 to become Program Editor of the network's nightly news program, SBS World News. in October 2018, Lee was a presenter for Sibos TV at its annual banking and financial conference in Sydney, Australia.
+Lee joined SBS News in May 2013 to become Program Editor of the network's nightly news program, SBS World News. in October 2018, Lee was a presenter for Sibos TV at its annual banking and financial conference in Sydney.